rojones94/keripy/scripts/demo/basic/README.md

 ```

 ----------
-## Multi signature delegation
+## Multi signature delegation e.g. 1

 This demo creates three Identities.
-A Delegator is asked for delegated authorithy by two Identities that both sign the request.
+A Delegator is asked for delegated authority by two Identities that both sign the request.

 In the first run:
 ```bash